-&lt;sup>75 Appeal to Environment Court by Federated Farmers of New Zealand ENV-2018-CHC-000040 Proposed Southland Water and Land Plan (Decisions Version, 1 March 2021)
+&lt;sup>77 Appeal to Environment Court by Federated Farmers of New Zealand ENV-2018-CHC-000040

-- (xi) the discharge does not occur within the microbial health protection zone of a drinking water supply site identified in Appendix J, or where no such zone is identified, then within 250 metres of the abstraction point of a drinking water supply site identified in Appendix J; and - (xii) the location of any known sub-surface drains within the discharge area, and their outlet position and relative depth, is mapped and provided to the Southland Regional Council upon request. - (b) Other than as provided for by Rules 32A, 32B and 32D, the discharge of agricultural effluent or water containing agricultural effluent onto or into land in circumstances where contaminants may enter water that does not meet one or more conditions of Rule 35(a) is a restricted discretionary activity, provided the following conditions are met: - (i) the discharge is the replacement of an existing discharge consent pursuant to sections 124-124C of the RMA, and - (ii) the existing discharge consent for agricultural effluent specifies a maximum number of animals from which the effluent is collected, and that number is not increasing.
+- (1) from a dairy shed servicing a maximum of 20 cows or 100 of any other animal; or - (2) from piggeries with a maximum of 70 x 50 kg pig equivalents; or - (3) directly from feed pads/lots authorised under Rule 35A; or - (4) from stock underpasses; or - (5) from holding tanks on stock trucks; - (ii) there is no discharge of agricultural effluent or water containing agricultural effluent to a lake, river, artificial watercourse, modified watercourse or natural wetland either directly or by overland flow, run-off, or via a pipe; - (iii) there is no overland flow or ponding of effluent, or application to land when the soil moisture exceeds field capacity; - (iv) the discharge is not within 20 metres of a lake, river, artificial watercourse, modified watercourse, natural wetland or the coastal marine area; - (v) the discharge is not within 200 metres of any place of assembly or dwelling not on the same landholding, or 20 metres of the boundary of any other landholding or public road; (vi) the discharge is not within 100 metres of any authorised water abstraction point; (vii) the maximum discharge depth of agricultural effluent or water containing agricultural effluent is 10 millimetres for each individual application; - (viii) the maximum loading rate of nitrogen onto any land area does not exceed 150 kilograms of nitrogen per hectare per year from agricultural effluent or water containing agricultural effluent; - (x) the minimum return period for discharging collected agricultural effluent or water containing agricultural effluent onto or into the site is 28 days; - (xi) the discharge does not occur within the microbial health protection zone of a drinking water supply site identified in Appendix J, or where no such zone is identified, then within 250 metres of the abstraction point of a drinking water supply site identified in Appendix J; and - (xii) the location of any known sub-surface drains within the discharge area, and their outlet position and relative depth, is mapped and provided to the Southland Regional Council upon request. - (b) Other than as provided for by Rules 32A, 32B and 32D, the discharge of agricultural effluent or water containing agricultural effluent onto or into land in circumstances where contaminants may enter water that does not meet one or more conditions of Rule 35(a) is a restricted discretionary activity, provided the following conditions are met: - (i) the discharge is the replacement of an existing discharge consent pursuant to sections 124-124C of the RMA, and - (ii) the existing discharge consent for agricultural effluent specifies a maximum number of animals from which the effluent is collected, and that number is not increasing.